TeddyTuresky/BrainMorphometry_DiminishedGrowth_BEANstudy_2021/README.md

 Raw images were first converted from dicom to nifti format, then inspected for artifacts.
 Analyses of remaining images (available in BIDS format here: insert link) relied predominantly on Mindboggle software (Klein et al., 2017), which was run in a Docker container according to the "Run one command" instructions here: https://mindboggle.info/.

-Following outputs (from subdirectories of mindboggle123_output > mindboggled > $sub-n) were analyzed:
+The following outputs (from subdirectories of mindboggle123_output > mindboggled > $sub-n) were analyzed:

     .
     ├── freesurfer_wmparc_labels_in_hybrid_graywhite.nii.gz      <-- volumes generated with ANTS and FreeSurfer using FreeSurfer labels